Rory-Reid/SnakesAndLadders/readme.md

 - UI Not necessary.
 Create a class library for now and worry about running it later.
 Potentially add a console app to drive it before the hour's done, but focus on running code via tests first.
 - Debated using Specflow to specify and run high level tests (since it allows you to use a given/when/then syntax).
 In an effort to keep the solution simple at this point I'll just build the feature tests without a tool.
+- The feature tests will test all components integrated together.
+Individual tests will be added for classes to test their functions in isolation.

 ## Future evolution